lennartpollvogt/ollama-instructor/docs/2_Features of ollama-instructor.md

 ## Reasoning

 The `chat_completion` method of ollama-instructor is able to receive the value `''` for the argument `format`.
-The enables the reasoning capabilities of LLMs and can be used for more complex tasks or JSON schemas.
-Even for smaller models this could be beneficial.
+This enables the reasoning capabilities of LLMs and can be used for more complex tasks or JSON schemas.
+Especially for smaller models this could be beneficial.

 ### How is this done?
 By setting `format` = '' the LLM is not forced to respond within JSON.
 Therefore, the instructions are crucial, to get a JSON anyway.
 But with `format` = '' the capabilities of LLMs to reason step by step before answering can be used.
 When you set `format` = '' the LLM will be instructed differently (have a look into the code in file 'prompt_manager.py').
-After the step by step reasoning the LLM is instructed to respond within a code block starting with ```json and ending with ```.
+After the step by step reasoning the LLM is instructed to respond within a code block starting with ```´´´json and ending with ´´´```.
 The content of this code block will be extracted and validated against the Pydantic model.
 When comments within the JSON code block occur, the code tries to delete them.

 ### Example:
 Here is an example for the usage: